 To make an appointment contact us at (847) 465-2500 or [email protected]

 Devon Bank opened its doors for business in 1945 and was originally known as the Devon North Town State Bank.
 The founding members were local merchants from Chicago’s North Side (aka North Town) who saw the need for a community bank.
 Devon Bank has been owned and operated by the Loundy family since 1953, with a mission to “be the bank that the neighborhood demands—to tailor its service offerings to the particular needs of the community.”
 The Bank’s name was shortened to just Devon Bank in 1965, as its market area continued to expand.
-Devon Bank is currently the 131st largest bank in Illinois, with assets in excess of $290 million.
+Devon Bank is currently the 119th largest bank headquartered in Illinois, with assets in excess of $372 million.

 How the Kasasa Cash Compares